jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helmfile_resolve.md

   -h, --help                        help for resolve
-      --namespace string            the default namespace if none is specified in the helmfile.yaml (default "jx") --update                      updates versions from the version stream if they have changed
+      --namespace string            the default namespace if none is specified in the helmfile.yaml (default "jx") --update                      updates versions from the version stream if they have changed --version-stream-dir string   the directory for the version stream.
+Defaults to 'versionStream' in the current --dir
 ```

 ### SEE ALSO